menu

 Demographics

-The overall education level of Josephine - Nevada is somewhat higher than in the average US city of 21.84%: 27.10% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Josephine - Nevada who are college-educated is somewhat higher than the average US community of 21.84%: 27.10% of adults in Josephine - Nevada have at least a bachelor's degree.

 The per capita income in Josephine - Nevada in 2018 was $41,922, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $167,688 for a family of four.
 However, Josephine - Nevada contains both very wealthy and poor people as well.